 If you have questions about passphrases at IU, contact UISO at

 Changing your passphrase

-To change your passphrase, see At IU, how do I change my Network ID passphrase?
+To change your passphrase, see How do I change my IU Network ID passphrase?
 IU recommends that, if your passphrase is close to or over two years old, you change your passphrase as soon as possible, before it expires.

 If you have multiple devices that you use to log in with your passphrase, you must ensure that your passphrase is updated on each device.
 See What precautions should I take when changing my passphrase?

 Before your passphrase expires